mobfarm/FastPdfKit/README.md

 ## Changelog

+### Update 3.1 beta5 (November 18th, 2011)
+* Changed font cache management.
+If you still get problem with [] (notedef) caracter in the text extracted, the cache might be the issue.
+Set MFDocumentManager's fontCacheEnabled property to NO.

 ### Update 3.1 beta4 (November 17th, 2011)
 * Unicode sequences will now be handled as such and the lib will no try (and fail) to compose them to a single unicode codepoint (it is related to search and